 Magnolia grandiflora is a handsome evergreen tree that originates from the South Eastern parts of the USA.
 Today numerous different selections are grown around the world as magnificent specimen trees for ornamental purposes.

 One of the major drawbacks with the ordinary species is the enormous size that mature trees can attain (15 to 18 metres).
 This makes them unsuitable for planting in smaller suburban gardens.
 ‘Little Gem’ is a compact, upright growing selection that grows to around about 6 to 8 metres tall and can be comfortably fitted into many a smaller garden.

-This is without doubt one of my favourite garden plants.
-It never ceases to amaze me every time I see one adorned with those magnificent white blooms.
+This is without doubt one of our favourite garden plants.
+It never ceases to amaze us every time we see one adorned with those magnificent white blooms.
 It is easy to grow, incurs very few insect attacks or diseases and is so, so rewarding.

 Growth tips for different regions: